 (Learn more about homeowners’ associations in Nolo’s article Homeowners' Associations (HOAs) and CC&Rs.)

-Colorado recently passed an “HOA Reform Package” (House Bill 13-1276, House Bill 13-1277, House Bill 13-1134, and Senate Bill 183) that holds HOAs to stricter standards in the areas of debt collection, foreclosure, and landscaping.
+Colorado passed an “HOA Reform Package” (House Bill 13-1276, House Bill 13-1277, House Bill 13-1134, and Senate Bill 183) in 2013 that holds HOAs to stricter standards in the areas of debt collection, foreclosure, and landscaping.
 This legislation addresses the following main areas:

 Before the HOA can turn a delinquent account over to an attorney or collections agency, the HOA must provide a notice to the homeowner specifying: